 Wesley and Suzanne are serving in the central highlands of Honduras.
-In January 2017, they are opening Casa de Nain — a newly established home for boys.
+In January 2017, they opened Casa de Nain — a home for boys.
 Their vision is to minister to abused and abandoned boys and raise them to be godly men.
 Wesley and Suzanne are also involved in community outreach and with the girls of Project Talitha Cumi.

 Ruth ministers at a children’s center which offers help in schooling, food and health.
 She shares the living Gospel with them by practical means to impact their lives and give them the opportunity to embrace the Christian worldview.
 She also uses radio broadcasting to evangelize several unreached people groups.
 This has led to church planting among these groups.